techidaily/site-win11-tips/source/_posts/enhance-hard-drives-performance-defrag-guide-for-win11.md

  Piriform Defraggler is a more advanced drive optimization tool than Defragment and Optimize Drives, which you can utilize on Windows platforms dating back to XP.
 It enables you to defrag whole drive volumes, specific folders, or even single files.
 You can defrag a hard drive with Defraggler like this:

-1. Open the[Defraggler](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2023029/https://www.ccleaner.com/defraggler) download page.
+1. Open the [Defraggler](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2023029/https://www.ccleaner.com/defraggler) download page.
 2. Select the**Download Free Version** option.
 3. Double-click the**dfsetup222.exe** installer to bring up the Defraggler setup wizard.
 4. If you want to configure the installation in any way, click the**Customization** option.
 Then you can change the folder path by clicking**More** \>**Browse** .